AndyFul/Hard_Configurator/Simple Windows Hardening/readme.md

 When using SWH restrictions, the user can consider using the RunBySmartScreen tool or enabling the Antivirus file reputation lookup (available in Avast, Norton, Microsoft Defender, Comodo, etc.).

-RunBySmartscreen is available as a part of Hard_Confugurator Hardening Tools (together with ConfigureDefender and FirewallHardening): https://github.com/AndyFul/ConfigureDefender/tree/master/H_C_HardeningTools
+RunBySmartscreen is available as a part of Hard_Configurator Hardening Tools (together with ConfigureDefender and FirewallHardening): https://github.com/AndyFul/ConfigureDefender/tree/master/H_C_HardeningTools

 RunBySmartScreen allows (on demand) checking of the EXE/MSI file against the Microsoft SmartScreen Application Reputation service in the cloud.
 Many such files are accepted by SmartScreen, and this is the best way to avoid the 0-day malware.
 If the EXE/MSI file is not recognized by SmartScreen as safe or malicious, then the simplest method is to wait a minimum of one day before running the unsafe file.
-After one day, most of the malicious links are dead and most of the 0-day malware is properly detected by a good antivirus.
+After one day, most of the malicious links are dead, and most of the 0-day malware is properly detected by a good antivirus.

 ## Quick configuration